frontenddogma/web-development-glossary/manuscript/b.md

 : → Behavior-Driven Development

 Behavior
 : In web development, the code that deals with how content can be interacted with.
-This is usually achieved through JavaScript.
+This is often achieved through JavaScript.

 Behavior-Driven Development
-: An Agile software development process that encourages collaboration among developers, QA, and non-technical or business participants in a software project.
+: An agile software development process that encourages collaboration among developers, QA, and non-technical or business participants in a software project.
 BDD encourages teams to use conversation and concrete examples to formalize a shared understanding of how the application should behave.
 It emerged from Test-Driven Development (TDD).
 BDD combines the general techniques and principles of TDD with ideas from domain-driven design and object-oriented analysis and design to provide software development and management teams with shared tools and a shared process to collaborate on software development.&nbsp;[†](#w-bdd)

 Below the fold
 : The part of a web page that is visible only after scrolling.